-In this quick little holiday post, we’ll chat about 5 creative ideas to help you carry off a Christmas cookie swap that your friends and family would like to take the time to attend.
-The end result of coming home with a variety of yummy Christmas delights is always appealing.
-It’s the prep, performance anxiety, and time crunch that dampens the overall attractiveness!
+In this quick little holiday post, we’ll chat about 5 creative ideas to help you carry off a Christmas cookie swap that your guests would like to take the time to attend.
+The result of coming home with a variety of yummy Christmas delights is always appealing.
+The prep, performance anxiety, and time crunch dampen the overall attractiveness!
 Our Happy Hostess ideas on Quiet Hollow will attempt to diminish those roadblocks.
-(If you’re not familiar with the Happy Hostess concept; we approach entertaining from a biblical hospitality philosophy with the focus on blessing not impressing our guests!
+(If you’re not familiar with the Happy Hostess concept, we approach entertaining from a biblical hospitality philosophy with the focus on blessing, not impressing our guests!
 See related posts at the bottom of this article for more info.)

 How many guests?
-Unless you’re a glutton for punishment or you have help and it’s not at your house, I would suggest inviting 3-5 people.
+Unless you’re a glutton for punishment or you have help, and it’s not at your house, I suggest inviting 3-5 people.
 A small number also makes it easier for the guests when making and bringing the cookies.
-Since this will be an informal event, individual invitation texts would be totally appropriate.
-If you wanted to add some pizazz just pop in some color or a graphic, you could use Canva or PicMonkey or even Evites to help.
+Since this will be an informal event, individual invitation texts would be appropriate.
+If you wanted to add some pizazz pop in color or a graphic, you could use Canva, PicMonkey, or even Evites to help.

 When?
 You know your friends, but an evening get-together is typical.
-Maybe a week night that would be less likely for other events.
+Maybe a weeknight would be less likely for other events.
 1.5 to 2 hours should be plenty of time.

 How many cookies?
 Typically figure to have enough from a half to a whole dozen for your guests to take home.
-If it’s just a cookie ‘eating’ party have each guest bring a dozen.
-Request in the invite that they let you know which type of cookie they’ll be bringing.
+If it’s just a cookie ‘eating’ party, have each guest bring a dozen.
+Request in the invite that they let you know which cookie they’ll bring.

 #1 The Store-Bought Cookie Swap